mantidproject/mantid/dev-docs/source/Testing/EngineeringDiffraction/EngineeringDiffractionTestGuide.rst

 7. To dock it double click the `Fit Plot` bar (or drag to the bottom of the toolbar).
 You may want to un-dock it again for subsequent tests.

-Test 2
+Test 6
 ^^^^^^

 This tests the removal of focussed runs from the fitting tab.

 1. Having loaded multiple runs, select a row in the UI table and then click the `Remove Selected` button below the table.
-The row should be removed, if the run was plotted it will dissappear from the plot and there should be one less row in each of the log tables with each row correspondinng to the run in the same row of the UI table.
+The row should be removed, if the run was plotted it will disappear from the plot and there should be one less row in each of the log tables with each row corresponding to the run in the same row of the UI table.
 The workspace of the focussed run that was removed from the UI will still exist in the ADS.

 2. Try clicking the `Remove All` button, the UI table should be empty and the log workspaces no longer present.